d12frosted/elpa-mirror/gnu/auctex-readme.txt

      M-x customize-option <RET> preview-image-type <RET>

-The default is 'png' (the most efficient image type).
-A special setting is 'dvipng' in case you have the 'dvipng' program installed.
-In this case, 'dvipng' will be used for converting DVI files and Ghostscript (with a 'PNG' device) for converting PDF files.  'dvipng' is much faster than the combination of Dvips and Ghostscript.
+The default is ‘png’ (the most efficient image type).
+A special setting is ‘dvipng’ in case you have the ‘dvipng’ program installed.
+In this case, ‘dvipng’ will be used for converting DVI files and Ghostscript (with a ‘PNG’ device) for converting PDF files.  ‘dvipng’ is much faster than the combination of Dvips and Ghostscript.
 You can get downloads, access to its CVS archive and further information from its project site (https://savannah.nongnu.org/projects/dvipng).